Edil-Ayehu/Drive-Secure/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Setup Firebase Configuration

+1. Copy `lib/firebase_options.template.dart` to `lib/firebase_options.dart`
+2. Replace the placeholder values with your actual Firebase configuration
+3. You can find these values in your Firebase Console:
+   - Project settings > General > Your apps
+   - Add app if you haven't configured one
+   - Register app and follow the setup instructions

+Note: Never commit `firebase_options.dart` to version control as it contains sensitive information.